Greg Hamerly

 - George Montanez, M.S.
 2011, working on a Ph.D. at Carnegie Mellon

 - Winston Ewert, M.S.
-2011, working on a Ph.D. at Baylor
+2011, now at Google

 - Lei Meng, M.S.
 2011, working on a Ph.D. at Notre Dame